jessica-mitchell/nest-simulator/doc/features.rst

 Features
 ========

+So, now we we tst to see how much we can find with vale.

 1. NEST provides over 50 neuron models many of which have been published.
 Choose from simple integrate-and-fire neurons with current or conductance based synapses, over the Izhikevich or AdEx